rhymeyang/Se/docs/308B/Chapter05.md

 Like nonemergency changes, emergency changes should be fully documented with records made available for future reference.

-- **Linkage to Problem and Incident Management**
-  - Often, changes are made as a result of an incident or problem.
+**Linkage to Problem and Incident Management**<br/>Often, changes are made as a result of an incident or problem.
 Emergency and nonemergency changes should reference specific incidents or problems so that those incidents and problems may be properly closed once verification of their resolution has been completed.

 ##### Configuration Management

 _Configuration management_ (CM) is the process of recording the configuration of IT systems.
 Each configuration setting is known in ITSM parlance as a _configuration item_ (CI).
 CIs usually include the following:

-- **Hardware complement**
-  - This includes the hardware specifications of each system (such as CPU speed, amount of memory, firmware version, adaptors, and peripherals).
+- **Hardware complement**<br/>This includes the hardware specifications of each system (such as CPU speed, amount of memory, firmware version, adaptors, and peripherals).
-- **Hardware configuration**
-  - Settings at the hardware level may include boot settings, adaptor configuration, and firmware settings.
+- **Hardware configuration**<br/>Settings at the hardware level may include boot settings, adaptor configuration, and firmware settings.
-- **Operating system version and configuration**
-  - This includes versions, patches, and many operating system configuration items that have an impact on system performance and functionality.
+- **Operating system version and configuration**<br/>This includes versions, patches, and many operating system configuration items that have an impact on system performance and functionality.
-- **Software versions and configuration**
-  - Software components such as database management systems, application servers, and integration interfaces often have many configuration settings of their own.
+- **Software versions and configuration**<br/>Software components such as database management systems, application servers, and integration interfaces often have many configuration settings of their own.

 Organizations that have many IT systems may automate the CM function with tools that are used to record and change configuration settings automatically.
 These tools help to streamline IT operations and make it easier for IT systems to be more consistent with one another.
 The database of system configurations is called a _configuration management database_ (CMDB).